madhug-nadig/articles/_posts/2017-11-23-implementing-genetic-algorithms-from-scratch-in-python-machine-learning.md

 #### Encoding:

-Before we can apply genetic algorithm to our problem, we first have to encode it in a way that can be solve using it.
+Before we can apply genetic algorithm, we first have to encode it.
 Generally we have to encode the problem, the goal and the data into some form of discrete numeric representation.
 In this example, I will aggregate the jobs and will create an array of which contains the capacity needed on a per-hour basis for the 5 days.
 The structure will look something like this:

 ```
 CRON SCHEDULE DATA STRUCTURE